bacpop/ggCaller/README.md

                         disguish from contamination.
 Results will likely include higher number of spurious annotations.

 Panaroo gene cluster annotation options:
-  --annotation {fast,sensitive}
+  --annotation {fast,sensitive,ultrasensitive}
-                        Annotate genes using diamond (fast) or diamond and HMMscan (sensitive).If not specified, no annotation done
+                        Annotate genes using diamond default (fast), diamond sensitive (sensitive) or diamond and HMMscan (ultrasensitive).If not specified, no annotation done
   --diamonddb ANNOTATION_DB
                         Diamond database.
 Defaults are 'Bacteria' or 'Viruses'.
 Can also specify path to fasta file for custom database generation
   --hmmdb HMM_DB        HMMER hmm profile file.
 Default is Uniprot HAMAP.
 Can alsospecify path to pre-built hmm profile file generated using hmmbuild